vertica/VerticaPy/docs/source/connect.rst

 .. important::

-   For a compurehensive guide to create connections, please refer to :ref:`connection`.
+   For a comprehensive guide to create connections, please refer to :ref:`connection`.

 Read
 ~~~~~